-The documents needed to open a bank account for most types of companies in Georgia are:
+The documents needed to open a bank account for most types of companies in Georgia in 2022 are:

 For a branch, the usual document will also need to include a certified copy issues by the business register in the foreign company’s country and also the excerpt from the Georgian Public Registry

 proving that the branch is registered in the country.
 The sole proprietor will also need to provide proof that his/her trade or business sis registered, and provide copied of the personal identification documents.